zanesterling/understanding-software-dynamics/ch6-network/exercises.md

 Assume ethernet is 1Gb/s ~= 100MB/s.
 A ping req/resp is ~100B, so transmission should be
 100B / 100MB/s = 1us each direction.

+Hmm, but it took 150-280us instead.
+What gives?

+The logs show that the actual on-the-wire transmission time was right on the money at my estimates: 1us.
+But 99.5% of the time is not spent on the wire.
+That means it must be either:
+- hanging out in kernel buffers waiting to be sent,
+- hanging out in kernel buffers waiting to be processed,
+- or interrupted by threading contention.

+Hmm, but by default Linux seems to give you ~10ms before preemption.
+It would be surprising if both client and server hit a preemption in a transaction that only takes 0.5ms.

+Could a clock shift explain it?
+No, I think a clock shift would produce a lopsided output where one or the other of the two rabbit ears is clipped.
+Instead we see mostly balanced ears.

+I guess we have an SSH connection open to each of the servers.
+It's possible that that's interfering with the network stack I suppose.
+But the load is so light, contention would be surprising.

+Maybe the network stack is waiting around to gather stuff up to make one big packet because the payload is so small.

 ## Exercise 6.2
 *How long, in milliseconds, did you estimate for the write requests and their response message transmissions?
 How long do they actually take?
 Briefly comment